Skip to Content

 • Choose a mid-sized ship

-Prevention is always better than cure but even if you follow all of these steps you may still get seasick if your cruise ship is caught in bad weather.
+Prevention is always better than cure, but even if you follow all of these steps, you may still get seasick if your cruise ship is caught in bad weather.

 One area which is notorious for bad weather and storms is the Bay of Biscay.

-The Bay is Biscay is located 300 miles from Southampton between France and Spain.
-To learn more about the Bay of Biscay, and how long it takes to cross this area, check out this post: Cruising Through The Bay Of Biscay: What to Expect.
+The Bay of Biscay is located 300 miles from Southampton between France and Spain.
+To learn more about the Bay of Biscay, and how long it takes to cross this area, check out this post:

 For more ways to treat seasickness, including things that you shouldn’t eat, read the following post: